jeffbass/yin-yang-ranch/docs/barn-hardware.rst

 .. image:: images/rpi-inside-barn.jpg

 The "PiNoir" PiCamera module is the same as the usual PiCamera module and uses the same ribbon cable to connect to the Raspberry Pi computer.
-However,
+However, the lens has no infrared coating.
 Quoting from the Adafruit website: "The NoIR Camera has No InfraRed (NoIR) filter on the lens which makes it perfect for doing Infrared photography and taking pictures in low light (twilight) environments."
 Adafruit sells the